 However, for when you do eventually make it to the shower, be sure to pack some of these nifty ‘s’ hooks so that you don’t have to worry about putting clothes and wash bags etc on the floor of the stall.
 Plus, they’re also great for hanging up wet clothes and towels in your tent afterwards.
 You could even take your camping efficiency one step further with quick-dry towels.

 Failing all of this, if wet wipe baths aren’t quite cutting the mustard, be sure to pack swim gear so that you can create and enjoy your own refreshing DIY shower!
-Water bottles would easily do the trick, or you could get creative and develop something a little more sophisticated if you fancied.
+Water bottles would easily do the trick, or you could get creative and develop something a little more sophisticated with a length of hosepipe if you fancied.
 Please be aware that this tip comes with the warning for a potential/inevitable water fight situation developing…!